Sex assault victims on cruise ships are often under 18

 "The dirty secret in the cruise line industry is that crime does occur on cruise ships and very often law enforcement isn't notified, evidence isn't preserved, people aren't assisted," said Sen. Richard Blumenthal, D.-Conn.
 "Some cruise ships do better than others, but when a crime occurs on a cruise ship in foreign waters, often the victim is dependent on local law enforcement."

-Blumenthal recently introduced legislation that would require cruise lines to notify the FBI within four hours of a crime and turn over video evidence.
-He also wants to require that federal officers known as sea marshals be on all ships.
+Blumenthal recently introduced legislation that would require cruise lines to notify the FBI within four hours of a crime and turn over video evidence, identify which alleged crimes were committed against minors, and require that federal officers known as sea marshals be on all ships.

 "Look at it this way," he said.
 "A cruise ship is like a small town and it has all of the responsibilities of a small town, but very often fails to fulfill that kind of trust."